jdoleary/Spellmasons/docs/TasksCurrent.md

 - Record new trailer footage
-- Target similar should check for alive status
 - Press z to make view follow you should dissapear with toggle UI
 - Insufficient health text is too big when zoomed in
 - blanace: miniboss summoner summons too frequently